Opera Nova: Characteristics

 Opera Nova is a cultural institution co-administrated by Polish Ministry of Culture and National Heritage & Kuyavian–Pomeranian Voivodeship.
 It realizes artistic activities comprising operas, operettas, ballets and musicals.
 Its activities also include educational projects, such as introducing opera and ballet to children.

 The Opera Nova company performs in Bydgoszcz, but also in other opera festivals in Poland and abroad.
 Since 1989, the ensemble has made numerous tours to Germany, Belgium, Netherlands, Malta and Italy.

 Opera Nova extends its cultural influence out of Kuyavia–Pomerania, reaching audience and artists to neighboring provinces (Piła, Koszalin, Olsztyn).

-The repertoire includes operettas, musicals, opera galas; it attracts a very enthusiastic and popular public.
-Financial sponsors of the Opera Nova, critical for such an institution, come from many financial and industrial tycoons in the area.
+The repertoire includes operettas, musicals, opera galas; it attracts a wide audience.
+The Opera Nova receives financial sponsorship from businesses in the area.

 Maciej Figas is since 1992 the director of the Opera Nova, he is also the conductor of the opera orchestra.

 In 2014 more than 82,000 people came to the Opera Nova.